 Dr Naveen Somia, President of Australasian Society of Aesthetic Plastic Surgeons (ASAPS) said this should send a shockwave through the regulators.

-“This case is alarming as it highlights there are people performing injectable treatments with little to no knowledge of how to effectively and safely administer the procedure and, even more worryingly, the person in this situation was not able to explain the signs and symptoms of a client who was having a severe anaphylactic reaction to a dermal filler,” Dr Somia said.
+“This case is alarming as it highlights people are performing injectable treatments with little to no knowledge of how to effectively and safely administer the procedure.
+Even more worryingly, the person in this situation was not able to recognise the signs of a severe anaphylactic reaction to a dermal filler,” Dr Somia said.

-This case highlights patient safety breaches similar to cases in the past that have been widely reported in media.
+This case highlights patient safety breaches similar to incidents that have been reported widely in the media.

 ASAPS is a strong advocate for national regulation where the primary focus is on patient safety and public confidence in the health care system.
 Every year ASAPS organises a scientific meeting called the Non-Surgical Symposium together with an Injection Safety Workshop.
 Since its inception in 2013, approximately 5,000 people have attended this scientific meeting and acquired skills and knowledge to improve patient safety and quality of health care.

-Dr Somia said there is no record of the nurse in the case reported in the Daily Telegraph having ever attended either the Non-Surgical Symposium or the Injection Safety Workshop.
+Dr Somia said there is no record of the nurse in the case reported in the Daily Telegraph having ever attended either the Non-Surgical Symposium or the ASAPS Anatomy Dissection and Cosmetic Injectables Workshop.

-“As a sentinel of the cosmetic surgery and non-surgical industry, ASAPS that represents over 300 Specialist Plastic Surgeons is uniquely positioned to outline the guidelines for safe cosmetic injectable treatments and to work alongside practitioners to provide training and development opportunities to ensure their skills and practice stay within the realm of safety,” Dr Somia said.
+“As a sentinel of the cosmetic surgery and non-surgical industry, ASAPS is well-positioned to outline the guidelines for safe cosmetic injectable treatments.
+ASAPS provides doctors and nurses education and development opportunities to ensure their skills and practice stays within the realm of safety,” Dr Somia said.

 “We want to stipulate that there is a dedicated training and credentialing program specifically in the area of injectable cosmetic treatments to ensure that people performing these procedures are capable of not only achieving results for patients, but that patient safety is upheld every single time an injection is made.